One-On-One With Akshay Kumar On His Latest Film "Pad Man"

 As superheroes continue to dominate the box office, one of Bollywood’s biggest stars is primed to get in on the action — well, sort of.

 “America has Superman, Batman and Spider-Man.
 India has Pad Man.”
-That’s the tongue-in-cheek tagline for Pad Man, a new biopic directed by R. Balki and starring Akshay Kumar as Lakshmikant Chauhan, a fictionalized version of Arunachalam Muruganantham, the real-life Tamil Nadu social entrepreneur who, beginning in 1994, dedicated his life to developing a method for producing low-cost sanitary pads, after realizing that millions of women, his wife included, were compelled to use dirty rags during their period.
+That’s the tongue-in-cheek tagline for Pad Man, a new biopic directed by R. Balki and starring Akshay Kumar as Lakshmikant Chauhan, a fictionalized version of Arunachalam Muruganantham, the real-life Tamil Nadu social entrepreneur who, beginning in 1994, dedicated his life to developing a method for producing low-cost sanitary pads, after realizing that millions of women, his wife included, were compelled to use highly unsanitary rags during their period.

 Of course, in addition to the high price of regular pads, he also had to find a way to overcome a longstanding cultural stigma surrounding menstruation, to start a conversation on a serious, widespread women’s health concern that the country was wilfully ignoring, and turning himself into a bit of a pariah in the process.